 My advice is to explore your town and find a few places that you can work from…coffee shops, restaurants, wherever.

 I hope by sharing my experience it will help you enjoy your remote working life just a bit more.

 p.s.
 I just wrote this first thing in the morning from my local coffee shop.
-One large black coffee and to chocolate chips cookies. $2.92 spent for a nice productive morning so far:)
+One large black coffee and two chocolate chip cookies. $2.92 spent for a nice productive morning so far.